How to get house plants to bloom

 The best way to ensure your house plants will bloom is to care for them well.

 My favourite blooming plant is my Hoya bella.
-She blooms every year like clockwork, and she gets more and more flowers every year.
+She blooms every year like clockwork, and she gets more and more flowers every year

 We love her.

 Did I do anything special to cause this?
 Not that I know of.
-Can I take steps to ensure that I give my indoor plant everything it needs to if it decides to bloom?
+Can I take steps to ensure that I give my indoor plant everything it needs if it decides to bloom?
 Yup.

 What’s the easiest way to make sure your plant blooms?